thenetcircle/dino/docs/md/events.md

         "published": "<server-generated timestamp, RFC3339 format>",
         "actor": {
             "id": "<UUID of user B>",
-            "summary": "<name of user B>"
+            "displayName": "<name of user B>"
         },
         "verb": "invite",
         "object": {
-            "url": "<UUID of the channel for room X>", "summary": "<name of the channel for room X>" },
+            "url": "<UUID of the channel for room X>", "displayName": "<name of the channel for room X>" },
         "target": {
             "id": "<UUID of the room>",